Internal email sent to all Lovesac employees: Dec 23, 2015

 By Mike Majlak

 Let me start off by saying- I don’t cook.
 I’m the classic man.
 If you gave me a few frozen burgers, I could grill ‘em up and they might just be edible.
 But if you put me in charge of say, a lasagna- things might not turn out too well.
+Baking, especially, is something I have no clue about but I am eager to learn.
+To start off, I will need to buy all the right equipment.
+Luckily websites like The Buyers Impact (more here)review all different kinds of products so I could find the best tools.

 That being said, the culinary craft is not lost in my family.
 My mom Robin (the same mom who brought you the ultimate Macaroni n Cheese walkthrough) is constantly trying to teach me a thing or two about her passion.
 She invited me back into her kitchen to showcase the perfect apple pie to gobble on right before you slump down into your favorite couch for your annual L-tryptophan sponsored sleep session.